 The Bank continuously endeavors to enhance its Compliance and Anti Money Laundering systems.
-The Bank has recently automated the AML monitoring process through a well-known system.
+The Bank as part of its enhancement efforts, has recently started implementing the national E-KYC initiative which was launched nationwide as part of the Kingdom of Bahrain's digitization initiatives related to the Banking Sector.